jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 * Automated Tests

 ## No Tests
 I doubt that many developers adopt the __No Test__ philosophy.
 Years ago, code written by one of our contractors failed often in QA.
-When asked if he was testing his code, his response was, “Yes.
+When asked if he was testing his code, his response was, “Of course I tested my code.
 It compiled.”
 His contract was terminated soon thereafter.

 That’s an extreme case, but how many of us can honestly state that we haven’t done something similar?
 I know I’ve delivered code that I didn’t fully test.
 Michael Feathers refers to this technique in ___Working Effectively With Legacy Code___ as [__Edit and Pray__](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#working-effectively-with-legacy-code).